Meet our Team

 Dave was born and brought up in Ringwood, and graduated from Bristol University in 1987 with degrees in Pharmacology and Veterinary Science.
 He spent 2 years in mixed and equine practice, before moving to Ringwood and joining partners Ian Newton-Young and Chris Trickey to develop the practice into a 15+ vet hospital with branches and a referral base.

 He took a central role in small animal surgery, including orthopaedics, as well as developing the farm department.
-However the need to specialise in one area resulted in Dave undertaking the two year study for his Diploma of Bovine Reproduction and also developing (along with Pam) the embryo transfer expertise of the practice.
+However the need to specialise in one area resulted in Dave undertaking the two year study for his Diploma of Bovine Reproduction and also developing the embryo transfer expertise of the practice.

 In 2006, the farm department split away from Cedar Veterinary Group and became a separate business.
 The new specialist farm animal practice covers a large geographical area and only employs specialist farm animal veterinary surgeons.
 As well as being well known locally for his veterinary skills, Dave has also worked with the media for product launches, radio interviews and expert opinion.
 The 2014 year culminated in being runner up in the Farmers Weekly Livestock Adviser of the Year Award.